Extraltodeus/ComfyUI-AutomaticCFG/README.md

 My own version "from scratch" of a self-rescaling CFG / anti-burn.
 It ain't much but it's honest work.

 ## Last update (14.05.24):
 - added node: **preset loader**.
-Can do what the other can and MUCH MORE!
+Can do what the other can and much more!
     - About some of the presets:
         - "Enhanced_details_and_tweaked_attention" works better with 24 steps than 12 or on simple compositions.
         - "Kickstart" acts on input layer 8, it boosts the self attention and then the cross attention when the sigmas are at 7.
 This tends to create more coherent images.
         - "The red riding latent" only works with SDXL.
 It is an almost nonsensical mix of attention tweaks.
 Best with 12 steps and really nice with creative prompts.
 Has the tendency to give more red clothings to the characters.
 Hence the name.
         - "Excellent_attention" is the default settings for the node described below.
 Don't delete it or the node won't work.
         - "Potato Attention Guidance" is really nice for portraits of happy people...
+        - There are a bunch of others.
+I've generated examples which you can find in the example grids folder.
     - Most of these have been tested on SDXL.
 I have very little idea of the effect on SD 1.5
     - The presets are .json files and can contain a string which will go through eval().
     - Always check what is inside before running it when it comes from someone else!